Trust Glozman Law with Criminal Investigations & Grand Jury Proceedings

-Most criminal prosecutions ultimately hinge on physical evidence.
-And, since the burden of proof is so high in these cases, authorities must amass as much evidence as possible.
-So, investigators often take shortcuts.
-Frequently, these shortcuts include over-reliance on a paid informant.
+Most criminal prosecutions hinge on physical evidence and — since the burden of proof is so high in these cases — authorities must amass as much of it as possible.
+To accomplish this, investigators often take shortcuts, such as utilizing paid informants.

-Insiders will many times provide invaluable information in criminal investigations.
-This is especially true in whistleblowing matters.
-That’s assuming the informant provides reliable information.
+While insiders may provide invaluable information in criminal investigations — especially in whistleblowing matters — the reliability of this information matters.
 To determine an informant’s reliability, courts often look at a number of factors, including:

-- Payment (money or leniency) the informant received
+- Any payment (money or leniency) received by the informant

 - Any corroborating proof